okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines/rating-system.md

     Performance aspects are critical components of the user experience and are included within this category.
 This includes loading times, responsiveness, and rendering performance.

-    The suggested approach to evaluate performance, is to use a dataset with at lease 10M rows, which is a good representation of a large dataset.
-Such a dataset is available for download here: [Contoso 10M.7z (420 MB)](https://github.com/sql-bi/Contoso-Data-Generator-V2-Data/releases/download/ready-to-use-data/pbix-10M.7z)
+    It is important to evaluate performance using a **dataset with at lease 10M rows**, which represents a large dataset well.
+An example of such a dataset is available for download here: [Contoso 10M.7z (420 MB)](https://github.com/sql-bi/Contoso-Data-Generator-V2-Data/releases/download/ready-to-use-data/pbix-10M.7z)

 ### Support

-This category examines the quality of documentation, tutorials, user guides, and vendor responsiveness.
+This area examines the quality of documentation, tutorials, user guides, and vendor responsiveness.
 Good support ensures that users have the resources they need to use the visual effectively and resolve any issues that may arise.

 ## Other Considerations